-Given that the present study, to the best of our knowledge, is one of the first in comparing the perceptual development of two different L2 varieties, our L2 subject population needed to exhibit variation both with respect to the variety of the L2 and with respect to the learners' degree of experience with the L2.
-Therefore, we selected 30 Spanish learners of English who differed in experience level and in target dialect (either Scottish or Southern British English).
-They were 15 women and 15 men, from various regions in Spain and various countries in South America, between 18 and 58 years of age.
-They were middle and upper class students (undergraduate and postgraduate) and employees, had started their L2 learning after the age of 12, and were visiting or living in Edinburgh when they participated in the study.
-To compare their results to those of NS listeners, we also selected 20 speakers of Scottish Standard English (10 women and 10 men who reported to have lived in Edinburgh for most of their lives, between the ages of 23 and 35) and 21 speakers of Southern British English (10 women and 11 men, between the ages of 19 and 55; all reported to have grown up in the South of England and were judged to have various Southern accents, although 10 of them lived in Edinburgh at the time of the experiment).
-All of the Spanish and Scottish subjects and 10 of the Southern English subjects were tested at the University of Edinburgh.
+Since the current study, to the best of our knowledge, is one of the first in comparing the perceptual development of two different L2 varieties, our L2 subject population needed to exhibit variation both with respect to the variety of the target language and with respect to the learners' degree of experience with the target language.
+Therefore we selected 30 Spanish learners of English who differed among each other in experience level and in target dialect (either Scottish or Southern British English).
+They were 15 women and 15 men, from various regions within Spain and various countries in South America, aged between 18 and 58.
+They were middle and upper class students (undergraduate and postgraduate) and employees, had started their L2 learning after the age of 12, and were visiting or living in Edinburgh when participating in the study.
+To compare their results to those of native listeners, we also selected 20 speakers of Scottish Standard English (10 women and 10 men who reported to have lived in Edinburgh for most of their lives, aged between 23 and 35) and 21 speakers of Southern British English (10 women and 11 men, aged between 19 and 55; all reported to have grown up in the South of England and were judged to have various Southern accents, although ten of them lived in Edinburgh at the time of the experiment).
+All of the Spanish and Scottish subjects and ten of the Southern English subjects were tested at the University of Edinburgh.
 The remaining Southern English subjects were tested at the University of Reading.
-The subjects were tested by the same experimenter.
+The subjects were tested by the same experimenter, the first author of this paper.